 High blood pressure: Research shows that taking black seed by mouth might reduce blood pressure by a small amount.

-Conditions in a man that prevent him from getting a woman pregnant within a year of trying to conceive (male infertility).
+male infertility).
 Research shows that taking black seed oil increases the number of sperm and how quickly they move in men with infertility.

 Breast pain (mastalgia): Research shows that applying a gel containing black seed oil to the breasts during the menstrual cycle reduces pain in women with breast pain.